 In March of 2014, after handpicking the new owners, Gary and Laura decided to sale the business to Joelle Hadix and Dustin Greene.
 Joelle and Dustin are well known in the Wedding and Event market in Johnstown.
 The duo already owned successful businesses for nearly 20 years and were considering buying a venue for a while.
 Joelle’s companies, Wedding Elegance and Carriage House Floral and Gifts focuses on the design and decor for Weddings and Events.
 Dustin’s company, Top Dog Productions focuses on entertainment (DJ/MC), production, and coordination of Weddings and Events.
 The duo had been producing weddings together for years but by purchasing Ace’s they had a plan to create a more streamlined experience for the customers.
 In 2015, as part of Joelle and Dustin’s business plan, the property was completely cleaned, remodeled and updated with a new look.

-Owners Joelle C. Hadix (left) and Dustin Greene (center), with General Manager, Molly Leverknight (right)
+Owners Joelle C. Hadix (right) and Dustin Greene (left)

 Today you will find a totally remodeled Ace’s complete with classic styling and modern additions.